 The very first thoroughbred meet at Saratoga happened a month after the battle of Gettysburg.
 It was organized by casino owner, gambler and ex-boxer John Morrissey on August 3, 1863.
 The four day meet drew thousands of locals and tourists.

-Where to View the Races
+How and Where to View the Races

-That track offers a variety of options to enjoy a day at the races.
+That track offers a variety of seating options to enjoy a day at the races.
 Many of these options require advance bookings.
 Please note: Entrance to the Saratoga Race Course does not include seating or dining.
 Those must be purchased separately.
 The following are many of the options available for seating during a day at the races.

 You can put on your afternoon best, with a big hat or a fascinator for the ladies and a bow tie or ascot for the gents and enjoy the Club House restaurants.